-A student withdraws in good standing if the student is not dismissed for scholarship deficiencies and/or is not on academic probation at the time of withdrawal.
+Students wishing to completely withdraw from the University must fill out an electronic withdrawal form which is found on the Office of the Registrar's webpage.
+A student withdraws in good standing if the student is not dismissed for scholarship deficiencies and/or is not on academic warning at the time of withdrawal.